fourstix/Elfos_PlayTune_SBC1802/README.md

 ---------------------

 ## Public API List
-* psg_detect - function to check for PSG hardware
+* psg_detect - function to check for the PSG hardware
 * psg_player - function to play tune data

 <table>